 I was hoping to use a combination of your Theft Recovery and our public session kiosk app.
 The intent would be break the ability for students, with lost or stolen devices, to disable use of thier chromebooks if those devices were moved into the Stolen Devices Org Unit.
 The way it's currently configured with Theft Recovery, we can see where the students are going but the device is not being returned (because they are still able to use the device).
 I do like that we can see what pages the student is going to with the Theft Recovery.
 A combination…3 votes

 Per device disabling, you can currently do this in the Google Admin console which also allows a custom message on the screen.
 See the device disabling section on this page: https://support.google.com/chrome/a/answer/3523633?hl=en.
 Hope this helps!

 In addition, there was a recent improvement where each theft recovery session is tied to a device, so you will be able to see the serial numbers for each stolen device if you sync your devices.
 Email me at email@example.com to learn more.

 Summary Snapshot on Dashboard - Allow Us to Compare different time periods to evaluate Professional Development.

 Now that we have rolled out chromebooks en masse, I would like to collect longitudinal data comparing usage over a period of time.
 The summary snapshot on the dashboard is great, but only covers 7 days.
 It would be nice to report out data comparing different time periods (e.g., comparing one week vs. three weeks prior) to evaluate use of devices and impact of Professional Development.
-This would help justify the PD we are offering and the expense of the technology.1 vote
+This would help justify the PD we are offering and the expense of the technology.2 votes

 Have you tried GoGuardian Director?
 This is a free tool that shows educational app usage over time which was designed specifically to help analyze chromebook usage and PD recommendations.